All comparisonsTask Managers

 Todoist

-Linear fails first because issue-tracking concepts slow simple task entry.
+Linear fails first because it breaks when issue-tracking concepts slow simple task entry.

 Verdict